 - Allow your child time to settle.
-This may mean limiting your transitions to once every couple weeks.
-Although it’s hard having that amount of time in between visits, it may make it easier on your child.
+This may mean limiting your transitions to once every couple of weeks.
+Although it’s hard having that amount of time in-between visits, it may make it easier for your child.

 - Lastly, listen to the child and see what works best for them.
-If they aren’t transitioning well, maybe there needs to be some changes.
+If they aren’t transitioning well, maybe there need to be some changes.
 Not every child is the same after all.

 - Get involved.
-Both parents should be attending the parent teacher conferences, and different functions happening at school.
+Both parents should be attending parent-teacher conferences, and different functions happening at school.
 Attending these things and being present for your child really makes a huge difference for them.

-The most important thing to remember is this is a hard process on your kids.
-As hard as it is for you to not see them everyday it’s even harder on them.
+The most important thing to remember is this is a hard process for your kids.
+As hard as it is for you to not see them every day it’s even harder on them.
 So your plan should really focus on them and how you can make their transition as smooth as possible.
 Be flexible and know that your children have lives so trey and allow for substituted visits when possible.

-As a final, very important note, just because your marriage did not work out does’t mean your ex is a bad parent.
-Your child needs to feel love from both parents.
-This means put the needs of your child first and as much as you dislike your ex you shouldn't’t be bad mouthing them or teaching your child to hate them.
+As a final, very important note, just because your marriage did not work out doesn't mean your ex is a bad parent.
+Your child needs to feel the love from both parents.
+This means to put the needs of your child first and as much as you dislike your ex you shouldn't be bad-mouthing them or teaching your child to hate them.
 This puts your child in a bad position and makes their transitioning a lot harder.

 As your child grows up you are probably going to have to come back to your plan and revise it.
 As they start joining sports or band, or theater, etc. there will be more games to go to, more practices to attend.
 So you’ll need to look over the schedule every so often and make sure that it is doing what is best for your child.